midlantica/LovelyBunchOfCoconuts/content/quotes/no-freeman-shall-be-debarred-the-use-of-arms.md

 ---
-title: "No freeman shall be debarred the use of arms"
+title: 'No freeman shall be debarred the use of arms'
 ---

 ## "No freeman shall be debarred the use of arms."